 If state laws require shorter retention periods, they are preempted by HIPAA’s retention requirements before they can be legally disposed.

-When medical records are stored at off-site facilities during their retention period, safeguards for records include protection methods like fire suppression and climate-control systems, on-premise video surveillance, and locked facilities to prevent unauthorized access or environmental damage while they’re being stored.
+When medical records are at an off-site facility during their retention period, safeguards for records include protection methods like fire suppression and climate-control systems, on-premise video surveillance, and locked facilities to prevent unauthorized access or environmental damage while they’re being stored.

 Medical Records Shredding and Certificates of Destruction

 Like storage and retention requirements, disposing medical records needs the same safeguards to prevent accidental and intentional PHI disclosures.

-Common disposal methods for records with PHI include shredding, pulverizing, or pulping the records so that information is unreadable, indecipherable, and cannot be reconstructed.
+Common disposal methods for records with PHI include shredding, pulverizing, or pulping the records.
+These methods make the information unreadable, indecipherable, and unable to be reconstructed.

 A Certificate of Destruction Proves HIPAA Compliance

-Besides following HIPAA’s rules, physical proof of compliance is also required.
+Besides following HIPAA’s rules, you also need physical proof of compliance.